Sovathedev/University-Network-design-Cisco-Packet-Tracer/README.md

 # University-Network-design-Cisco-Packet-Tracer

 ## 📖 Overview
-This project simulates a university network architecture using the Cisco Packet Tracer simulation.
+This project simulates a university network architecture using the Cisco Packet Tracer simulator.
 The design is based on the Cisco three-layer model, balancing the need for connectivity in academic/administrative operations and security.

 ## 🛠️ Key Technologies & Protocols
 Architecture: Cisco 3-Layer Model (Core, Distribution, Access).